Owner: TodaysWeb Ltda.

 For advanced web analytics with for example conversion tracking we refer to other systems.

 First of all we block all known bots from accessing the track script including referrer spam.
-We set a 30 minutes cookie or a unique identifier based on IP and user agent if cookies are disabled.
-The expiration of the cookie or the identifier is restarted to 30 minutes for every pageview.
-If a visitor does not have a cookie or an identifier it is counted as a visit.
+We set a 30 minute unique identifier (not cookie) based on IP and user agent.
+The expiration of the identifier is restarted to 30 minutes for every pageview.
+If a visitor does not have an identifier it is counted as a visit.

 We want to get as close as possible to the number reported by Google Analytics and this is the same how they count.